-If you want to get unstuck and move your life forward, stop accepting excuses, and commit to doing the work.
+If you want to get unstuck, move your life forward, stop accepting excuses, and commit to doing the work.

-If you want to master your mindset, you have to be clear about the change that you are seeking.
+If you want to master your mindset, you have to be clear about the change you seek.
 Are you trying to have a better work-life balance?
 Are you trying to launch your first business?
 Are you trying to regain your health?
 Are you trying to manage your emotion better?
 Are you trying to build a better relationship with your spouse?
 What change are you seeking?
 Once you get clear on your goals, it is easier to get unstuck and shift your mindset.
-Be clear on your goals, and the change that you are seeking.
+Be clear on your goals and the change that you are seeking.

 He would spend hours envisioning himself crossing the finish line in under 4 minutes.
 He shifted his mindset from "This is an impossible goal" to "I want to be the first to do this."

-At that time, it was considered a physical impossibility to do that, but he focused on psychological training more than his physical training.
+It was considered a physical impossibility to do that, but he focused on psychological training more than his physical training.
 He started to master his mindset.
 Bell Taylor wrote in HBR that Bannister understood that he had to overcome a psychological barrier first and a physical barrier second.
-On May 6, 1954, Roger Bannister ran a mile in under four minutes - 3:59.4 to be exact becoming the first human being ever to do so.
+On May 6, 1954, Roger Bannister ran a mile in under four minutes - 3:59.4 to be exact, becoming the first human being ever to do so.